 The design outdoor air flow rate in cubic meters per second.
 Generally this should be the minimum outdoor air flow.
 It is used for both heating and cooling design calculations.
 The assumption for cooling is that any outdoor air economizer will be closed.
 If Autosize is input the outdoor air flow rate will be taken from the sum of the zone outdoor air flow rates or calculated based on the System Outdoor Air Method selection (field below).

-Field: Minimum System Air Flow Ratio
+Field: Central Heating Maximum System Air Flow Ratio

-The design minimum central air flow ratio.
-This ratio is the minimum system air flow rate divided by the maximum system air flow rate.
+The ratio of the maximum system air flow rate for heating to the maximum system air flow rate.
 The value must be between 0 and 1.
 For constant volume systems the ratio should be set to 1.
-Note that this ratio should be set to reflect what the user expects the system flow rate to be when maximum heating demand occurs.
+This ratio should be set to reflect what the user expects the system flow rate to be when maximum heating demand occurs.
 This ratio is used in calculating the central system heating capacity.
 Thus if the system is VAV with the zone VAV dampers held at minimum flow when there is a zone heating demand, this ratio should be set to the minimum flow ratio.
 If the zone VAV dampers are reverse action and can open to full flow to meet heating demand, this ratio should be set to 1.
+The default is set to 0.5, reflecting the fact that VAV dampers are typically not allowed to fully open during heating.

 Field: Preheat Design Temperature